 3. Heuristic Search Algorithm

 Heuristic Search refers to a type of informed search method in AI that results in a more optimal path to the goal state, as we have problem-specific information.
 Informed search methods are in contrast to uninformed search methods or blind search methods within AI (e.g., BFS or DFS).
-Heuristic search estimates the cost or distance from a given state to the goal state, helping to evaluate the potential value of moving to that state.
+Heuristic search in AI estimates the cost or distance from a given state to the goal state, helping to evaluate the potential value of moving to that state.
 The intent of these methods is to temporarily order the paths the algorithm takes.
-One of the most well-known heuristic search algorithms is the A* (A-star) algorithm, which uses both actual cost and the estimated cost to determine the most promising path.
+One of the most well-known heuristic search in AI is the A* (A-star) algorithm, which uses both actual cost and the estimated cost to determine the most promising path.

 A* Search Algorithm